All applications for places have to be made through Derbyshire County Council.

 - encourage the involvement of all – parents, relatives, Governors and friends – in the life of the school

-The Reception Admissions Round will open from 9am 9th November 2021 and close at midnight on 15th January 2022.
+The Reception Admissions Round closes at midnight on 15th January 2023.
 There are three ways parents can apply:-

 - The quickest and easiest way to apply is online at www.derbyshire.gov.uk/admissions - (*please see note below)

 - Apply by phone by ringing Call Derbyshire on 08456 058 058.
 This facility is available between 8am and 8pm Monday to Friday or 9.30am and 4pm on Saturday.